 Throughout my five months that I’ve spent in Peru, these are the best hostels that I’ve stayed at.
 Believe it or not, none of these will run you more than $10 a night.

-I called this place home for over two weeks, alternating between challenging hikes in Huascaran National Park and cozy movie nights in Selina’s movie room.
+I called this hostel home for over two weeks, alternating between challenging hikes in Huascaran National Park and cozy movie nights in Selina’s movie room.
 If you have stayed at a Selina before, you know their dedication to aesthetic, comfort, and modernity.
 If not, oh boy, you are in for a treat.
 Every person that I brought over to hang out could not believe that this was a hostel, or that they were paying similar prices for accommodation far below Selina’s quality.

 The rooms are cozy, with each bed having curtains for privacy as well as charging ports, a shelf, and a lamp.
 Of course, you’ll also get hot showers, good Wi-Fi, and more amenities than you can imagine.
 Boasting a co-working space, bar, restaurant, common kitchen, fitness studio, yoga room, cinema room, and beautifully decorated common areas, Selina is a hostel that truly has it all.